emeb/iceload/device/README.md

 which is loaded into an iCE40 FPGA.
 The data is packaged with minimal formatting consisting of:

-Byte 0: letter 's'
+* Byte 0: letter 's'
-Bytes 1-4: 32-bit data length (in bytes) with MS-byte first Bytes 5-N: raw binary data of the iCE40 bitstream
+* Bytes 1-4: 32-bit data length (in bytes) with MS-byte first
+* Bytes 5-N: raw binary data of the iCE40 bitstream

-After detecting the initial 's' and length header the application begins by issuing a CRST signal to the FPGA, then toggling the CS line to flag that it will load into SRAM.
+After detecting the initial 's' and length header, the application begins by dropping the CRST signal to the FPGA, then dropping the CS line to flag that it will load into SRAM and raising CRST.
 Subsequently, the received bytes are sent via SPI at roughly 6Mbps.
-After all received data is sent via SPI then an additional 56 bits of '1' data are transmitted and the CS line is raised.
+After all received data is sent via SPI then the CS line is raised and an additional 56 bits of '1' data are transmitted.
 The state of the 'CDN' pin is monitored to determine if the configuration was successful and error status is sent back to the host application with the following meanings:

 * No bits set - success
 * bit 0 set - CDN didn't deassert at initial reset.